yugabyte/yugabyte-db/docs/content/admin/index.md

 weight: 40
 ---

+This section details how to administer YugaByte using the YugaWare admin console.

 ## Register customer

 Go to [http://yugaware-host-public-ip/register] (http://yugaware-host-public-ip/register) to register a customer (aka tenant) account.
 Note that by default YugaWare runs as a single-tenant application.
+If you are using YugaWare in a local node or local cluster mode, then this single tenant has already been pre-created for your convenience.

 ![Register](/images/register.png)